vladbol/openvision-development-platform/README.md

 # FAQ

 * Are you allowed to compile development versions?
 Yes!
 * Are you allowed to distribute development versions?
-No!
+Yes but only with "unofficial-version" tag.
 * Are you allowed to make our images compatible with clones?
 Yes!
 * Are you allowed to distribute cloned images?
-Yes but only with "clone-version" tag and no development versions.
+Yes but only with "clone-version" tag.
 * Do we support clones?
 No!
 * Are you allowed to make backup of our images?
 Yes!
 * Are you allowed to distribute backup images?
-Yes but only with "backup-version" tag and no development versions.
+Yes but only with "backup-version" tag.
 * Do we provide support for self-building?
 No!
 We prefer to work on our projects.
 * Do we need more Vision Developers?
 Absolutely yes!
-Contribute to our git and we contact you!
+Contribute to our git and we will contact you!
 * Do we need more Vision Testers?
 Absolutely yes!
 Test our images and report bugs, help us grow you'll see the title flows.
 * Do we support our image in multiboot situations?
 No!
 Check about screen and if our module is not loaded then you're on your own!

-If you see your model in https://github.com/OpenVisionE2/openvision-development-platform/blob/develop/README.md it means there will be Open Vision for it otherwise read https://forum.openvision.tech/viewtopic.php?f=2&t=30 and don't spam the board!
+If you see your model in https://github.com/OpenVisionE2/openvision-development-platform/blob/develop/Vision-metas.md it means there will be Open Vision for it otherwise read https://forum.openvision.tech/viewtopic.php?f=2&t=30 and don't spam the board!

 ---